Who was Joke-()-phine?

-In Dina (see previous post: “Property”) I had seen, rightly or wrongly, a character that seemed to transcend both parody and preaching to the choir, to transcend the predictable and – of course – the closet; the real closet or numerous metaphorical cupboards.
+In Dina (see previous post, “Property”, about a comedian and drag act, seen recently in Soho Theatre) I had seen, rightly or wrongly, a character that seemed to transcend both parody and preaching to the choir, to transcend the predictable and – of course – the closet; the real closet or numerous metaphorical cupboards.

 One cross-dresser was a real one, the other was a fake?

 It smacked of conceptual gymnastics, of arbitrary signs and correspondences – made-up worlds that mightn’t get very far except towards making their fans feel good and better than others by moving sets and signs around on a stage.